-Kamala beach surprisingly shines by its lack of particular signs, if you don’t take Phuket Fantasea Park into consideration of course.
+Kamala beach surprisingly shines by its lack of particular signs, if you don’t take Phuket Fantasea Park and the new Cafe Del Mar into consideration of course.
 It is however a nice beach with clear waters during high season with a nice amount of beach dining and shopping options, several hotels, some directly with a beach access, but it just doesn’t make much fuss in general.

 A large road coming down from Patong Beach passes through Kamala, and you might just keep on driving (fast) without noticing the street right at the bottom of the hill.
 Kamala in fact consists of two villages, the original Muslim village in the very back with not much happening around there, and the touristic part of Kamala built along the beach.